iisys-hof/map-matching/README.md

 ## Map Matching with Markov Decision Processes \[Proof of concept\]

+*This repository is deprecated.
+Please view [Map Matching 2](https://github.com/iisys-hof/map-matching-2) for the successor.*

 Here are provided some example scripts for map matching with markov decision processes and reinforcement learning algorithms.